 If you are among those who have strayed from the right path, consider again what others are thinking about your dear Lord Jesus because of you.
 I once wandered away from Jesus, and I remember that when I rejoined sinful company, my unbelieving friends would sometimes make light of faith in God, and in doing so would confidently look at me, as if I should most of all agree with their scornful words.
 To them, I was living proof that serving God was worthless, for I had “tried it” and then returned to the ways of the world.
 They didn’t blame me for my unfaithfulness to God.
 They assumed that God was to blame.
 That always made me uncomfortable, for nothing could have been farther from the truth, and I knew it.

 Thinking now of the harm I did to the name of Jesus, and to my friends, who needed desperately for someone to be a light for their lives, I am filled with all the more gratitude that the Lord called me again.
 Needless to say, I am resolved that, by the grace of God, my life shall never again be other than a testimony to His mercy, His holiness, His wisdom, and His power.
 God forbid that I should ever again give cause for another to reproach the name of Jesus.
 Let us all love both God and sinners that much.
-It is not surprising that one of Paul's requirements for one who would occupy the office of a bishop was that he "must have a good testimony among those outside the faith" (1Tim.
+It is not surprising that one of Paul’s requirements for one who would occupy the office of a bishop was that he “must have a good testimony from those on the outside” (1Tim.
 3:7).
-Paul knew that living a godly life lends more credence to one's testimony about God.
+Paul knew that living a godly life lends more credence to one’s testimony about God.
 How can one expect to win someone to Christ if he owes that person a debt and will not pay it? or if that person sees in the believer an ungodly attitude?
-It is imperative, for the sake of Christ Jesus and for the souls of men, that we "give no occasion to the adversary to speak reproachfully" (1Tim.
+It is imperative, for the sake of Christ Jesus and for the souls of men, that we “give no occasion to the adversary to speak reproachfully” (1Tim.
 5:14).
-If anyone refuses to serve the Lord Jesus, it is important that the reason they refuse him not be that one of Jesus' followers has done evil!
+If anyone refuses to serve the Lord Jesus, it is important that the reason they refuse him not be that one of Jesus’ followers has done evil!
 In every circumstance, our highest priority should be to bring glory to God.

 Dear friend, our lives will soon come to an end.
 Soon those who love us will be gathered around our graves.
 What will your life have told them about Christ Jesus?
 Let us make the most of these fleeting hours and strive to “always adorn the gospel of God our Savior,” so that we leave no shadow cast upon the name of Jesus.
 What greater epitaph can we have figuratively engraved upon the hearts of those who knew us than for them to know in their hearts that we lived “soberly, righteously, and godly in this present world”?
 What greater gift could we leave them?